-However, things are changing.
-Business owners are taking clever steps to improve their invoicing process and get paid quicker.
-We asked 1,500 business owners for their tips and tricks – and looked at changing habits among Xero users – to bring you advice on invoice payment terms and best practices.
+We asked 1,500 business owners to share their tips and tricks for getting paid sooner.
+And we looked at millions of invoices to bring you this guide on invoice payment terms and best practices.

 Invoice payment terms spell out how you expect to be paid, and might include details like:

 accepted forms of payment (maybe you won’t take credit cards)

 the currency you deal in, if you work across borders